 Jordan Heil ('16) By day, he is the Assistant Director of the Writing Center at Saint Joseph’s University, where he is also an adjunct instructor of English.
 By night, he publishes about his passion for podcasting at the Bello Collective and produces a forthcoming cheese podcast with the ladies behind Collective Creamery.
 In his free time, he works as an ESL Specialist in the Drexel University Writing Center.

-David Jackson ('15) will publish his debut novel, State of the Nation, in April 2018.
+David Jackson ('15) published his debut novel, State of the Nation, in April 2018.
 It is a provocative work of fiction centered around the lives of three boys of color during a time in American History of extreme police violence against Black youth.
 It was recently listed as a Lambda Literary award finalist.
 You can check out more of his work here.
 He also works for the Montgomery County Office of Behavioral Health as a Performance Management Coordinator.
 He has an MFA from Temple University.

 Krisann Janowitz, ‘16 In November 2017, she celebrated the launch of her Moonstone Poetry chapbook, Home(less).
 The poems are paired with beautiful photos done by the great Harvey Finkle, who has been taking pictures of social justice movements in Philadelphia since the 70's.
 She was hired by Drexel University recently as a copywriter in their Marketing Department.
 Her latest achievement is writing the script for this video.